Everything You Need to Know About Microblading

 Talk with your technician about your ideal shape and color.
 Share your fears and expectations.
 Mary used the smallest size blade on me because I wanted a soft shape and was afraid of it looking too heavy.
 She also used one of the smallest templates to base the size on.
 She used a mixture of two different colors to create the perfect shade that wasn’t too dark.
 If you are wanting a heavier looking brow, you may be interested in having some permanent shading done on top of the microblading.
 Ask Mary about shading, which creates more of a solid, powdered brow look.

-Makeup by Mary Special Offer!
+Makeup and Microblading by Mary

 Find out more about Charisma Salon here: Charisma Salon and Day Spa